metabdel/MetaMEx/README.md

 # MetaMEx
-Transcriptomics meta-analysis of skeletal muscle response to exercise
+Transcriptomics meta-analysis of skeletal muscle response to exercise.
+The shiny app is available at www.metamex.eu